pundarikaksha7/Adobe-Resume-Builder/README.md

 ## Mentioning Path Variables and Environment Variables

-Inside index.js there are two path names:
+Inside index.js and apiiindex.js there are two path names:

 docPaths refers to the directory which stores .docx files of resume templates.